 Any kitchen or interior can appear nicely decorated, but statement pieces personalize the décor and make it your own.

-These tips can help enhance the natural charm of your kitchen statement pieces, putting them in context of their interiors:
+These tips can help enhance the natural charm of your kitchen statement pieces by placing them in the context of their interiors.

-If you examine any room in your home, there is already an existing style to it.
+If you examine any room in your home, you will see that it already has a style.
 Take stock of what ties a room together, whether by color scheme, hobby, or even material texture.

 When you enter the room, what is someone going to notice first?

-As a rule of thumb, items directly in line with the doorway and at eye-level are what people see first.
-If you have a room entrance without a wall, the horizontal center of the room draws the first notice.
+As a rule of thumb, people see first items directly in line with the doorway and at eye level.
+If a room entrance is without a wall, the horizontal center of the room draws the first notice.

-This is often the case for backsplashes, which are approximately the vertical center of a room above countertops.
-The recent trend towards bold designs, shapes, and materials for backsplash areas takes advantage of its positioning in kitchen design.
+This is often the case for backsplashes, which are located approximately in the vertical center of a room above countertops.
+The recent trend towards bold designs, shapes, and materials for backsplash areas takes advantage of their positioning in kitchen design.

-For your kitchen statement pieces to have more impact, put them in direct eyesight.
-So people usually place wall art and centerpieces in these visual regions.
+For your kitchen statement pieces to have more impact, place them in direct eyesight.
+People usually place wall art and centerpieces in these visual regions.

 However, maybe you want more indirect detail rather than a robust head-on effect.
-Anything that isn’t straight view can work as a surprise element, (finish)
+Anything that isn’t a straight view can work as a surprise element (finish)

-A kitchen island is both the center view of a kitchen and a useable surface.
+A kitchen island is both the center view of a kitchen and a useful surface.
 If it is different from the rest of the interior, it automatically attracts curiosity.
-If the barstools have purple velvet cushions for a pop of color and texture, they become subtle but noticeable.
+For example, if the barstools have purple velvet cushions for a pop of color and texture, they become subtle but noticeable.

-With a kitchen sink, the farmhouse apron style has been trending, gaining more attention to itself than in years past.
+With a kitchen sink, the farmhouse apron style has been trending, gaining more attention than in years past.
 Interior designers are also embracing bold sink colors, veering away from the ubiquitous stainless steel and chrome finishes.
-Kitchen faucets are not only developing different functions with technology but looking sculptural with higher-end brands like Brizo and Hansgrohe.

 Different colors from the rest of the room will stand out, but some colors are more pronounced naturally.
 Saturated color is a difficult concept, but it is how much “red” a “red” has.
 In computer programs like Adobe Photoshop, we can see the maximum red or blue by only using that hue.